-The Victorian Training Guarantee is an entitlement to a government-subsidised place in accredited vocational education and training for all courses, subject to eligibility guidelines.
-Students who are not eligible for government-subsidised training may choose to undertake fee for service training.
+The Victorian Training Guarantee entitles a student to a government-subsidised place in an accredited vocational education and training course, subject to eligibility guidelines.
+Students who are not eligible may choose to undertake fee for service training.

 Fees can be made up of one or more of the following:

-- Tuition fees are associated with the teaching and training elements of a course.
+- tuition fees associated with the teaching and training elements of a course

-- Materials fees cover the cost of course materials and consumables, and excursion fees.
+- materials fees that cover course materials and consumables, and excursion fees.

-Fee for service fees are commercial fees calculated at a flat rate per course/unit enrolled.
+Fee for service fees are commercial rates calculated at a flat rate per course/unit enrolled.

-For indicative fee rates relating to eligible, ineligible and concession holders for TAFE Gippsland courses you will find these listed on course pages.
+For more information and indicative fee rates for Training Guarantee eligible and ineligible students, and concession holders for TAFE Gippsland courses you will find these listed on course pages.

-Student tuition fees are indicative only and subject to change given individual circumstances at enrolment.
-For an individual quotation of fees payable, or to arrange the payment of fees please visit your nearest TAFE Gippsland Campus or contact us on 1300 133 717.
+For an individual quotation of fees payable, or to arrange payment, contact us on 1300 133 717.

 Australian Apprenticeships Incentives Programme

 There are a number of incentives currently available to eligible employers of Australian Apprentices as well as personal benefit payments available to eligible Australian Apprentices.For information on the Australian Apprenticeships Incentives Programme please visit https://www.business.gov.au/assistance/australian-apprenticeships-incentives-programme or contact your local Australian Apprenticeship Centre.